davidemmanuellopez/qrtwhisper/README.md

 ** Whisper.cpp its handled by git and the CMake project, as a submodule **
 #### Install PulseAudio
 On Debian based linux distributions:
-* sudo apt-get install pulseadio pavucontrol
+* sudo apt-get install pulseaudio pavucontrol

 Make the necessary to get it working, service enabling, check devices with pavucontrol.